 Course Description For ICS4U Grade 12 Computer Science Online Course

-Grade 12 Computer Science (ICS4U) enables students to further develop knowledge and skills in computer science.
-Students will use modular design principles to create complex and fully documented programs, according to industry standards.
-Student teams will manage a large software development project, from planning through to project review.
-Students will also analyse algorithms for effectiveness.
-They will investigate ethical issues in computing and further explore environmental issues, emerging technologies, areas of research in computer science, and careers in the field.
+Grade 12 Computer Science allows students to further develop their knowledge and skills in computer science.
+In this course, students will be asked to use modular design principles to create complex and fully documented programs according to industry standards.
+Throughout the various units, students will work through the steps of managing a large software development project, from planning through to project review.
+We will also investigate some of the ethical and environmental issues in computing and discuss emerging technologies, areas of research, and careers within the field of computer science.

 Summary Of Units And Timelines For Grade 12 Computer Science ICS4U

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the ICS4U course profile.

 |Unit Order||Unit Name||Suggested Time|

 |Unit 2||Arrays and Game Design||20 Hours|

 |Mid Semester Point|